 4. Get dressed immediately after your shower.

 As soon as you’ve dried yourself, put on your clothes immediately.
-Ensure there’s no wind circulation in the room, i.e., make sure the windows are closed tight, and the room’s aircon or fan has been switched off.
+Ensure there’s no wind circulation in the room.
+That is, make sure the windows are closed tight, and the room’s aircon or fan has been switched off.

 Ps: The most damaging wind to the human body is artificially-created wind, aka wind from an electrical fan, and especially aircon.